NCERT Solutions for Class 12 Biology Chapter 10 – Free PDF Download

 1. Bacteria cannot be seen with the naked eyes, but these can be seen with the help of a microscope.
 If you have to carry a sample from your home to your biology laboratory to demonstrate the presence of microbes with the help of a microscope, which sample would you carry and why?

 To demonstrate the presence of microbes with the help of a microscope, Curd is apt.
 It can be used as a sample as it contains plenty of Lactobacillus or lactic acid bacteria.
 These are the bacteria that produce acids which coagulate and digest the milk proteins.
-One drop of bacteria can consist of millions of bacteria.
+A small drop of curd consists of millions of bacteria.
 These can be observed easily under a microscope.

 2. Give examples to prove that microbes release gases during metabolism.